 Prospective students from accredited institutions of higher learning who have not completed 90 credits of coursework must first apply for admission into the BS Electrical Engineering program.
 FIU students should consult with their undergraduate advisor for eligibility.

 A student admitted to the combined degree program will be considered to have undergraduate status until the student applies for graduation from their bachelor’s degree program.

 FIU and the College of Engineering and Computing offer a variety of fellowships, assistantships, and scholarships to qualified domestic and international students.
 The amounts of these awards vary depending on the type of award, but they may provide full tuition and a monthly stipend.
 Students in this program are eligible for graduate assistantships upon admission.

 The BSMS Program is continuous.
-You must meet the degree requirements for both the BS and the MS programs you choose.
-You may count up to nine hours of graduate courses as elective credits for both the BS and the MS degree.
-You will receive a BS degree and a MS degree on the same date, after requirements for both are completed.
+You apply for graduation with the BS and MS at the same time and receive a BS and MS degree on the same date, after requirements for both are completed.

 When the BS degree requirements are met, you may “walk” for the graduation ceremony and request a temporary departmental certificate.
 You may also elect to permanently leave the combined program at any time and earn only the BS degree.

 Once the BS is granted, you’ll have the same admission requirements to graduate programs as any other student.
 However, the combined MS degree would not be available to those if you decide to leave the combined program.